-Statistics show that approximately seventy six percent of businesses sell when they are marketed for sale.
+In Selling Businesses, statistics show that approximately eight six percent of businesses sell when they are marketed for sale.
 This means that twenty four percent of businesses never sell.
-A survey of merger and acquisition (M&A) advisor(s) and business brokers showed some very interesting insight.
-The merger and acquisition advisors(s) and business brokers were asked to identify top issues that were problematic in the ability of a business to sell successfully.
-The top response was seller valuation expectations; sixty nine percent of merger & acquisition advisor(s) and business brokers indicated this issue as being the most problematic in selling a business.
+A survey of merger and acquisition (M&A) advisers and business brokers showed some very interesting insight.
+The merger and acquisition advisers and business brokers were asked to identify top issues that were problematic in the ability of selling businesses successfully.
+The top response was seller valuation expectations; sixty nine percent of merger & acquisition consultants and business brokers indicated this issue as being the most problematic in a sale of a business.

 1. The valuation of the business is too high, in some cases by as much as 100%.